mstam/platestream/README.md

 This is a very basic sample app aiming to demonstrate some core concepts of ReactJS, such as State Hook and Context API, used in meaningfull scope-styled components.

+Feel free to clone the project and run

+### `npm install` and

+### `npm start`

+to view this demo locally.

 # Getting Started with Create React App